M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 ### Quark
 - Removed Crafting recipe for Cobbled Bricks, still can use stone cutter
 - Adjusted Sturdy Stone Recipe to use 4 instead of 9 for better compatibility
+### Delightful
+- Adjusted Nut Milk to produce fluid instead of bucket

 ## **Forge Frontier Core Updates**
 - Added in New **Energitic Blaze Burner** for AE2 Machine Processing Recipes, will be removing AE2 machines replaced with Create related Recipes